Juror in AJ Armstrong's 1st capital murder trial is 'concerned' after 3rd jury's guilty verdict

 The jurors deliberated for about 10 hours after hearing more than 40 hours of testimony from 31 witnesses over 11 days.

-He is being transferred to state custody and will be sent to the Byrd Unit in Huntsville for processing, which could take days.
+He is being transferred to state custody and will be sent to the Byrd Unit in Huntsville, Texas for processing, which could take days.

 The Byrd Unit is where male inmates are condemned to death or given life sentences ranging from 50 years to more.
 The majority of them don't have a chance of parole.